COVID cases exceeding those seen in April peak

 “Today in all of our district’s hospitals, 55% of the patients in the hospital are diagnosed with COVID,” Anderson said.

-The total number of COVID cases reported is at 4,714 with 2,793 recovered.
+The total number of COVID cases in the district reported is at 4,714, with 2,793 recovered.

 “Our number of recoveries is lagging because we have not had time to contact the individuals who have been positive with COVID,” Anderson said.
 “We’ll try to get that updated, but our focus is on identifying new cases and their close contacts.”